randymized/xml-obj-transform-stream/README.md

 ### Output:

-an `XMLTransform` object is a Transform stream.
+an `XMLTransform` object is a Transform stream with object mode output.
 It outputs objects representing each XML node encountered to whatever it is piped to.
 Each object is an array representing the node, where the first element of the array is the type of node and the other elements contain additional data about that node.
 The types of nodes and their output are:

 - **tagopen**: `['tagopen', tag-name, attr-string, is-self-closing]`.
 -- `attr-string` may be parsed with `parseAttrs` to convert it into a key/value object